 One main topic (also the topic of my own PhD thesis) is rare-event simulation, motivated by the need to estimate small probabilities (of undesirable events such as packet loss and call blocking) in queueing models of telecommunication systems.
 Techniques from rare-event simulation also have broader applications.

 On a broader scale, I'm interested in many aspects of communication systems and networks, in particular their mathematical aspects, such as performance and correctness.
 I also have an active interest in Software-Defined Radio technology.

 A list of publications is available here.

 I'm currently (co)advising the following PhD students:

 Former (co)advised PhD students are:

-I'm also the programme mentor for students following the MSc Telematics study program, and vice-chairman of the "examination board" (Dutch: examencommissie) for the computer science and telematics programs.
+I'm the programme mentor for students following the Internet Science and Technology MSc study program (formerly Telematics), and chairman of the "examination board" (Dutch: examencommissie) for the computer science and internet science and technology programs.

 My main hobby is amateur radio.
 Information on some of my amateur-radio related projects, including several computer programs for Linux and other unix-like systems, is available at my amateur radio page.
 The university's amateur radio club ETGD has its own homepage (in Dutch).
 Perhaps the most visible result of my amateur radio activities is the WebSDR system, allowing many users to simultaneously use and tune a radio receiver via the internet.